adegtyarev/streebog/README.md

 * `__GOST3411_HAS_SSE41__`: indicate to include SSE4.1 instructions set.

-The best performance results achieved on SSE4.1 capable processors with GCC-4.8 compiler.
-A slightly less performance is with SSE2 capable processors.
-The CLI utility in this distribution tries its best to determine which of SSE to use.
-It falls back to portable code unless any of extensions detected.
+The best performance results achieved on SSE4.1 capable processors.
+A slightly less performance achieved on SSE2 capable processors.
+The CLI utility in this distribution tries its best to determine which of the instruction set to use.
+It falls back to the portable code unless any of extensions detected.

 Example of usage